Skip to footer content

 var pdf = PdfDocument.FromFile("presentation.pdf");

-int targetIndex = 3; // new location
+int targetIndex = 3; // destination position

 bool movingForward = targetIndex > sourceIndex;